Skip to main content

 Figma variables

-Sharpen craft with variables and logic inside Figma to support dark/light modes, states, and variants
+Use variables and logic inside Figma to handle dark/light modes, states, and variants in one place

 Library quality

-Build an artifact that demonstrates how component libraries support code quality and UX excellence
+Build an artifact that shows how a component library supports code quality and product UX together

 Interface inventory